INFO490/assignments/hw6/hw6.markdown

 #### Creating a new table

 Your first task is to create a table and import the Illinois census data.
 Although _SQLite_ can import CSV files, some pre-processing is still necessary.
-We will use the columns *SERIALNO*, *SPORDER*, *AGEP*, *WKHP*, and *PINCP* in _ss12pil.csv_. *AGEP*, *WKHP*, and *PINCP* should be familar to you. *SERIALNO* is a unique serial number that identifies each household, and *SPORDER* is an identifier that distinguishes each person in the household.
+We will use the columns *SERIALNO*, *SPORDER*, *AGEP*, *WKHP*, and *PINCP* in _ss12pil.csv_.
+Columns AGEP*, *WKHP*, and *PINCP* should be familar to you. *SERIALNO* is a unique serial number that identifies each household, and *SPORDER* is an identifier that distinguishes each person in the household.
 Thus, when we combine these two numbers, we have a unique identifier for every person.
 We will use this combination as the PRIMARY KEY in SQLite.
 Let's extract these columns and make a CSV file that can easily be imported by SQLite:

     $ sed 1d ss12pil.csv | awk -F, '{if($73 == ""){$73 = 0}; if($104 == ""){$104 = 0}; print $2$3 "," $8 "," $73 "," $104}' > ss12pil_sql.csv

-Put this file *ss12pil_sql.csv* in the same as the template file.
+Put this file *ss12pil_sql.csv* in the same directory as the template file.
 Now, open up the template, and in your SQL script the first thing you should do is

 - CREATE a new table named _myCensus_ with four columns, *id* (PRIMARY KEY), *age*, *hours_worked*, and *income*.

 All columns are integers, and the first column (*id*) should be PRIMARY KEY.

-Next, since *ss12pil_sql.csv* is still a CSV file, we have to tell *SQLite* that the file is separated by commans as follows.
+Next, since *ss12pil_sql.csv* is still a CSV file, we have to tell *SQLite* that the file is separated by commas as follows.

     sqlite> .separator ,
     sqlite> .import ss12pil_sql.csv myCensus